-Lung nodules are common, but can be cancerous.
+Lung nodules are commonly found on chest CT scans.
+Nodules are usually benign but can be cancerous.
 It is important to identify lung nodules and monitor them over time to ensure the earliest possible cancer diagnosis and treatment.

 Lung nodules can lead to lung cancer which is the leading cause of cancer death in the U.S.

 The Lung Nodule Registry Program at National Jewish Health is the first of its kind in the country.
-We created a database of patients with identified lung nodules and a way to communicate with them and their doctors about when they need follow-up CT scans.
+We created a database of patients with identified lung nodules and a way to communicate with them and their doctors when follow-up CT scans are needed.
 This infrastructure is needed to keep a watchful eye on lung nodules for early cancer detection.

 The program includes: